Demesugh challenges the stigma around mental health

 April 26, 2022

-Demesugh challenges the stigma around mental health to prevent psychosocial disability
+Demesugh from Nigeria challenges the stigma around mental health to prevent psychosocial disability from taking over.

 He was being treated in a psychiatric unit at a regional hospital when his father learned of a CBM-supported Comprehensive Community Mental Health Program at the nearby health centre.
 Demesugh enrolled in the program and began treatment for psychosis.